I guess you all have heard about different parenting styles. Except for the standard ones, I’ve stumbled upon yet another one – Montessori Parenting.

 Let them read with you, play, or even do chores with you; that way they learn responsibility while staying close to their parents.

-A friendlier home environment means a more modern breeding ground for creative ideas and more freedom in their everyday life.
+A friendlier home environment means a more modern parenting and a breeding ground for creative ideas and more freedom in their everyday life.

 4. Teaching them about cause and effect at an early age